D-hash-code/explainingNODEs/README.md

 The _flow_ that this mapping creates.
 Show the difference of this flow when there are 2 hidden layers versus 15 versus 50.

+## 2. Basics of Differential Equations

+Want to go in more detail here than in the basics of neural networks.
+DEs are less common in computer science.

+Discussion Points;
+- the architecture of differential equations
+  - the change variable
+  - the parameters
+  - comparisons to a 'typical' function -- what IS a solution to a DE?
+  - the implicit nature of DEs
+- categories of DEs
+  - Higher order
+  - PDE, ODE and SDE
+- Solving ODEs
+  - the problem statement
+  - solving the ode
+  - a picture for solvers

 ## Extra Notes and Resources